Homotopy Theory of linear coalgebras: Model structure on complete algebras

-\begin{proof} Since $L^\mathcal{P}$ is a right adjoint it preserves fibrations.
-Hence since the map $\rho$ is a degree-wise epimorphism, the induced map $L^\mathcal{P}\rho$ is a fibration for the model structure on \mbox{$\mathcal{P}$-cogebras}.
-By \cref{lemma:fibration-elementaire=>fibration} every elementary fibration $p$ is such that $C^\dag p$ can be obtained as a pull-back of a fibration of $\mathcal{P}$-cogebras, hence it is itself a fibration.
-This shows that elementary fibrations are indeed fibrations. \end{proof}
+\begin{proof} Since $\freecog\operad $ is a right adjoint it preserves fibrations.
+Hence since the map $\tensorbycounitofd$ is a degree-wise epimorphism, the induced map $\freecog\operad \tensorbycounitofd$ is a fibration for the model structure on \mbox{$\operad $-coalgebras}.
+Since every infinitesimal extension $\varpi$ is such that $\cobaradj \varpi$ can be obtained as a pull-back of a fibration of $\operad $-coalgebras~ [\ref{thm:une_extension_infinitesimale_est_une_fibration}], it is itself a fibration.
+This shows that infinitesimal extensions are fibrations. \end{proof}